RIAEvangelist/node-dominos-pizza-api/README.md

 # International Support

 The module now supports using multiple sets of endpoints that we have in `./utils/urls.js` or even custom endpoints.
-However, if you get hyour country working with custom endpoints, ***PLEASE CONTRIBUTE THEM BACK***!
+However, if you get your country working with custom endpoints, ***PLEASE CONTRIBUTE THEM BACK***!
 You will get credit as soon as your endpoints are merged back in.

 See detailed information on how to use the international endpoints or custom endpoints here : [International Dominos Endpoints and how to use them](https://github.com/RIAEvangelist/node-dominos-pizza-api/blob/master/docs/InternationalSupport.md)